-While much of wealthy east Santiago remains calm under evening lockdown, the poorer flank of the city has seen widespread vandalism and looting.
+While much of wealthy east Santiago has remained calm under evening lockdown, the poorer side of the city has seen widespread vandalism and looting.

-Pinera, a billionaire businessman, told the nation on Thursday he had heard "loud and clear" the demands of Chileans.
+Pinera told the nation on Thursday he had heard the demands of Chileans "loud and clear."

 An online poll conducted by local company Activa Research of 2,090 people between Oct.
 22-23 found 83% of respondents said they supported the goals of the demonstrators, but 72.5% opposed violence as a method of protest.

-The principal causes of the protests were low salaries, utility prices, pensions and economic inequality, the poll said.
+The principal causes of the protests were low salaries, high utility prices, poor pensions and economic inequality, it said.